 - Evidence of Continual Professional Development (CPD)

 The ES should utilise much of this evidence when completing the ESR as this will be used to inform the ARCP panel.
 The decision regarding the appropriate Level of training should be reached unanimously before the ARCP and recorded in the ESR.
 There will be no right to appeal at any point.
-The ARCP panel makes the final summative decision determining whether the trainee has progressed at the appropriate rate and is able to move to the next OST year, or advance to the next Level of training if at a critical point, before being awarded the CCT at the end of the programme.
+The ARCP panel makes the final summative decision determining whether the resident has progressed at the appropriate rate to be able to move to the next OST stage, as well as the next Level of training if at a critical point, before being awarded the CCT at the end of the programme.

 A surgical logbook allows competence that has been measured using various assessment tools to be placed in the context of experience.
-Although not a formal assessment, trainees are mandated to use the Eye Logbook platform to keep a log of all operative procedures in which they have been involved, including the level of supervision (A-Assisting, PS-Performed supervised, P-Performed independently, SJ-Supervising a junior).
+Although not a formal assessment, resident doctors are mandated to use the Eye Logbook platform to keep a log of all operative procedures in which they have been involved, including the level of supervision (A-Assisting, PS-Performed supervised, P-Performed independently, SJ-Supervising a junior).
 The logbook demonstrates the breadth of experience, particularly essential for the assessment of Level 4 Learning Outcomes.
-During Level 4, in particular, the supervision of more junior trainees must be documented and it is important to demonstrate maintenance of skills as well as new procedures undertaken in Level 4 SIAs.
+During Level 4, the supervision of more junior residents must be documented, and it is important to demonstrate maintenance of skills as well as new procedures undertaken in Level 4 SIAs.

-As doctors approach the end of training, they are required to present audits of outcomes of their surgical procedures.
-By the end of training, they need to undertake a prospective audit of 50 consecutive cataract cases where the surgery is performed within three calendar years of achieving Level 4 Cataract Surgery.
+As resident doctors approach the end of training, they need to undertake a prospective audit of 50 consecutive cataract cases where the surgery is performed within three calendar years of achieving Level 4 Cataract Surgery.
 Post-operative refractive data must be provided on at least 10% of cases.

 Accepted national or international standards are used as benchmarks and this information is an important consideration for an ARCP panel in deciding that a doctor has reached the standard of competency required for CCT.

-During this stage (usually spanning the OST1-2 years), trainee ophthalmologists develop clinical and procedural skills which are essential for both acute care and general ophthalmology.
-They also develop values and behaviours in all other curriculum Domains, including reflective practice and communication, and acquire the basic science knowledge essential for the practice of ophthalmology, which is assessed by the Part 1 FRCOphth examination.
+During this stage (usually spanning the OST1-2 years), training ophthalmologists develop clinical and procedural skills which are essential for both acute care and general ophthalmology.
+They also develop values and behaviours in all non-clinical curriculum domains, including reflective practice and communication, and acquire the basic science knowledge essential for the practice of ophthalmology, which is assessed by the Part 1 FRCOphth examination.

 The Level 1 Guide lists which evidence is required to demonstrate meeting all Level 1 Learning Outcomes.
 In addition, trainees must: